Category: Uncategorized

 Established 2013

-Jack Kilgore joined Rich’s in 1978 as a Sales and Marketing Administrator.
-After excelling in a series of positions, he was appointed president of Rich’s Consumer Brands Division in 2004.
-With 32 years of experience in the food industry, Jack also served as chairman of the National Fisheries Institute in 2002.
+Jack Kilgore joined Rich’s Consumer Brands in 1978 as a sales and marketing administrator.
+He was later appointed president of Rich’s Consumer Brands Division in 2004.
+With 32 years of experience in the food industry, Mr. Kilgore also served as chairman of the National Fisheries Institute in 2002.
 He recently agreed to serve as a founding board member of the Seafood Nutrition Partnership.

 Meet Richard V. Martin